berenger-eu/tbfmm/paper/paper.md

 \label{fig:fmm}](FMM.png)

 Because it is a fundamental building blocks for many types of simulation, the FMM parallelization has been investigated.
-Some strategies have been developed using classical HPC technologies such as a MPI [@10.5555/898758], to parallelize over multiple distributed memory nodes, potentially enhanced with a fork-join threaded library [@bramas2016optimization].
+Some strategies have been developed using classical HPC technologies such as a `MPI` [@10.5555/898758], to parallelize over multiple distributed memory nodes, potentially enhanced with a fork-join threaded library [@bramas2016optimization].
 However, it has been demonstrated that fork-join strategies are less efficient than task-based parallelization on multicore CPUs~[doi:10.1137/130915662].
 This is because some part of the FMM have a small degree of parallelism (for instance at the top of the tree), while other have high degree with a significant workload available from the beginning (for instance the `P2P` in the direct pass).
 The task-based method is capable of interleaving the different operators, hence to balance the workload across the processing units and to spread the critical parts over time.
 Moreover, the task-based method is well designed for handling heterogeneous architecture~[doi:10.1002/cpe.3723] and it has demonstrated nice performance on distributed memory platforms too [agullo:hal-01387482].
-In a previous project called ScalFMM, we have provided a new hierarchical data structure called group-tree (or block-tree), which is an octree designed for the task-based method.
+In a previous project called `ScalFMM`, we have provided a new hierarchical data structure called group-tree (or block-tree), which is an octree designed for the task-based method.
 The two main ideas behind this container are (1) to allocated and manage several cells of the same level together (2) to split the management of symbolic data, multipole data and local data, such that each memory block can be moved anywhere on the memory and used by the task dependency system apart from each other, as illustrated in Figure \autoref{fig:blocktree}.

 ![Caption for example figure.\label{fig:blocktree}](grouptree.png)